1. Health Institutions, Systems and Policy (HSM Bootcamp) (2 credits)

 3. Three HSM Elective Courses (9 credits)

-Set 1: HSM Industry Context Electives (take at least two).
-Students must take at least one of the Industry-Context electives below.
-All will be offered in the elective term.
+Set 1: HSM Industry Context Electives (take two, or three).
+Students must take at least two of the Industry-Context electives below.
+If all three electives are offered and students choose to take all three electives.
 If students choose to take all three electives, then a Breadth Elective is not required.

 - HLTHMGMT 714E – Provider Strategy